Paul Ford

 Momentum becomes a form of ignorance.

 If survival or success depends on feedback, it’s a system.
-The Continuum describes how such systems behave when proportion begins to slip.
+The Continuum describes how systems behave when proportion begins to slip.

 Feedback as evolution’s engine